NixOS: For developers

 baz

-For a working example of this setup, see the GitHub repo7 for i3ws
+For a working example of this setup, see the GitHub repo7 for i3ws.

 Python

-extensively at work, and our most active codebase is a web
+We use Python extensively at work, and our most active codebase is a web

-application with a Python
+application with a Python backend and a JavaScript/TypeScript frontend.

 It was this project I first tried to get working on my laptop after switching it